{RE}GENERATING OUR NATURAL INTELLIGENCE

 -Snacks (nut free please!)

-Extra cash: The COEO silent auction is always filled with amazing items, so don’t forget to bring some extra cash or perhaps even your cheque book!
+Extra cash: The COEO silent and live auctions are always filled with amazing items, so don’t forget to bring some extra cash or perhaps even your cheque book!
 Additionally, the President’s Raffle will be taking place again this year, and you may want to purchase tickets to win a terrific prize!

 MEALS AND SNACKS